LimJing7/ml-stance-detection/README.md

   -  Equal weighting among all datasets results in a lower influence for smaller datasets.
 - Scaled
   - Compute a scaled weighting from the size of the datasets.
-  - Using the following scaling equation, we are able to increase the influence of the smaller datasets while still letting the larger datasets have a greater influence.
+  - Using the following scaling equation, we are able to increase the influence of the larger datasets.
   - Let <img src="https://render.githubusercontent.com/render/math?math=n_i"> be the number of examples in that dataset and <img src="https://render.githubusercontent.com/render/math?math=0\le\alpha\le1"> be a parameter we choose.
   1. Compute <img src="https://render.githubusercontent.com/render/math?math=p_i = \frac{n_i}{\sum_{k=1}^N n_k}">
   2. Compute the dataset weights <img src="https://render.githubusercontent.com/render/math?math=q_i = \frac{p_i^\alpha}{\sum_{j=1}^N p_j^\alpha}">
+  3. Multiply the weights by the number of datasets used for training
+- Inverse Scaled
+  - Compute the dataset weights in the same way as in "scaled" but instead of using that as a multiplier, use it as a divisor.
+  - This allows us to upweigh the influence of the smaller datasets while still letting the larger datasets have a greater influence.
+- Uncorrected Scaled
+  - Compute dataset weights in the same way as in "scaled" but without step 3.

 ### Hyperparameters
 We have included the hyperparameters we used for the below experiments here: